Finding Her Why: Part 1

 Monday afternoon - At the office

 "Look, you do great work, but being a top individual contributor and being a director are two different things.
-I don’t think you’re ready to be a director.
-Work on the areas I mentioned, and let’s see what makes sense when something opens up.
-Sorry, Flo.
-I have to run to another meeting.
+You’re not ready.
+Work on what I mentioned, and let’s see what makes sense when something opens up again….I have to run to another meeting.
 Let’s catch up later,” Allison exits the Zoom in a hurry, leaving me speechless.
+That did NOT go how I wanted.

 Monday evening - Back at my house

-Still, I can’t help but feel discouraged and confused.
-It’s time to call in the reinforcements.
+It’s time to call in reinforcements.

 Previous